AI-Powered Public Health Technology

 Multi-Source Ingestion: Our platform ingests data from electronic health records (HL7 FHIR), syndromic surveillance systems, laboratory networks, vital statistics, environmental sensors, social determinants databases, and open data sources.

-Interoperability Standards: We adhere to public health data standards including FHIR, SNOMED CT, ICD-10, and LOINC, ensuring seamless integration with existing health IT infrastructure.
+Interoperability Standards: We adhere to public health data standards including FHIR, SNOMED CT, ICD-10, and LOINC, supporting integration with existing health IT infrastructure.

 Real-Time Pipelines: Stream processing enables sub-minute latency for critical signals, while batch processing handles large-scale retrospective analyses.